 Failure to be available when needed (called) for three work opportunities will result in a warning.
-Failure to be available when needed (called) for an additional three work opportunities will result in being removed from the Identified Casual Watchmen List.
-Availability will be monitored by the Joint Port Watchmen's Labor Relations Committee monthly.
+Failure to be available when needed (called) for an additional three work

 13. Bypass Dispatch Hall.
 Any Watchman found bypassing the dispatch hall to work a shift or consecutive shift is violating the agreed to Joint Watchmen Dispatch Procedures and Rules.